 - June 2019 Comments: The IRS released a second set of proposed regulations in April 2019, and NAHB submitted additional comments to the IRS on June 27.
 NAHB encourages Treasury and the IRS to provide additional flexibility for vacant property and reduce the vacancy period from five years to three years.
 The comments also recommend that the agencies adopt an aggregate standard for purposes of meeting the substantial improvement test.
 Read the comments.

 IBS Education Session

 At the 2019 International Builders’ Show in Las Vegas, NAHB hosted the education session How Builders & Developers Can Use the ’New Opportunity Zone’ Tax Incentive Program.
-You can download the handout or purchase a recording of the session to see the full presentation.
+You can download the handout to see the full presentation.